Adrien Rabiot contract stand-off: PSG must allow player to train with the first team, says French Players Union | Goal.com

 "If it is not done in 48 hours, I don't want to get ahead of myself but we will be on guard because right now, PSG are trying to buy time and we do not want them to prevail, especially because the end of the transfer window is approaching.
 The player is in the right condition to train normally and in line with the regulations.

-"If the club continues to evade the rules, it could be seen as a discriminatory measure, which could be compared with harrassment, and that is wrong, this should be remedied immediately."
+"If the club continues to evade the rules, it could be seen as a discriminatory measure, which could be compared with harassment, and that is wrong, this should be remedied immediately."

 Rabiot's last appearance for the PSG first team came all the way back at the start of December, when he played the last seven minutes of the club's 4-1 win over Red Star Belgrade.